NavarroRamon/NavarroRamon/README.md

 <body>
     <details>
         <summary><i>This repositories contain projects made with python code.
-Most of them has a GUI, some of the libraries used are, pygame, PyQt, tkinter, selenium, etc.</i>
+Most of them has a GUI.<br>Some of the libraries used are, pygame, PyQt, tkinter, selenium, etc.</i>
 </summary>

 <a href="https://github.com/NavarroRamon/Basic-MVC-Template" target="_blank">